María Félix: Literature, Music, and Theater

+Fashion

 In fashion, Félix was dressed by designers like Christian Dior, Givenchy, Yves Saint Laurent, Chanel, and Balenciaga.
 The House of Hermès (Couture Department) designed extravagant creations just for her.
 She was a noted collector of fine antiques, favoring pieces like her famous collection of Second French Empire furniture.
 She was also a jewelry connoisseur and had an extensive jewelry collection, including the 41.37 carat (8.274 g), D-flawless Ashoka diamond.
 In 1968, she commissioned a serpent diamond necklace from Cartier.
 The result was a completely articulated serpent made out of platinum and white gold and encrusted with 178.21 carats (35.642 g) of diamonds.
 In 1975, she again asked Cartier to create a necklace for her, this time in the shape of two crocodiles.
 The two crocodile bodies were made of 524.9 grams of gold, one covered with 1,023 yellow diamonds, while the other was adorned with 1,060 circular cut emeralds.
 Later she sold most of her jewelry back to Cartier.
 She also left a Rolls-Royce in Paris.

 Since Félix's death, these jewelry pieces have been displayed as part of The Art of Cartier Collection in several museums around the world.
 To pay tribute to the actress, in 2006 Cartier debuted its La Doña de Cartier collection.
 The La Doña de Cartier watch with reptilian links was created to impress by its wild look.
 The case of the La Doña de Cartier features a trapezoid shape with an asymmetrical profile reminiscent of a crocodile's head.
 The wristband of the watch resembles the contours of a crocodile in large, bold and gold scales.
 The La Doña de Cartier Collection also includes jewelry, accessories, and handbags.

+Mexican milliner to the stars Gladys Tamez dedicated a hat collection "El Fénix" inspired by and intended to honor Félix.

+In 2023, Museo Jumex in Mexico City displayed iconic jewelry pieces worn by Maria Félix in the exhibition “Cartier Design: A Living Legacy” that featured more than 160 pieces and was designed by renowned Mexican architect Frida Escobedo and curated by the Mexican art critic Ana Elena Mallet.